 Snack Options

 NOTE: Got a serious health concern?
 NO ANIMAL PRODUCTS should be consumed.
 ZERO.
-Otherwise, for overall best health, keep animal products to a maximum of 2 servings a week, total (see above sources), but less is even better.
+Otherwise, for overall best health, keep animal products to a maximum of 2-3 servings a week, (see above sources), but less is even better.
 Trying to lose weight?
 Lower the fat!
 Ideally around 10% or so of total calories.
 This means no animal products, and reduce any nuts, seeds, oils, avocado, olives, to a bare minimum until you reach your desired weight.
 Fats and oils are satiating, so if you reduce these you may get hungry.
-In this case, eat more fruits, veggies, and beans.
+In this case, eat more fruits, veggies, potatoes, squash, and beans.
 Just keep the fats/oils out.
 It's really that simple.

 Many people experience gas or bloating when transitioning to a WFPBD.
 This is due to a beneficial shift in diversity in the gasstrointestinal microbiome.
 This is often a temporary transition phase as your gut microbes change over time.
 One tip that helps is eat less raw and increase cooked food options.
 These are some of the many options for a health-promoting, disease-reducing, WFPBD.
 In general, focus on less animal protein, less fat, and emphasize fresh fruits, veggies, beans, legumes, and whole unprocessed grains.
 For more recipes and eating options, see my reference section at the end of this article.